DOCGroup/ACE_TAO/TAO/tests/Transport_Idle_Timeout_Long_Request/README.md

 # Long request with periodic idle scanning

-The server uses Y=4 seconds and X=1 second.
+The server uses Y=1 second and X=1 second.
 The client explicitly disables idle expiry.
 The old svc.conf is replaced by server.conf to avoid automatic loading of server settings by the client.

-After a ping, the client processes reactor events for three seconds and verifies the connection is still cached.
-It then calls long_request(), which processes server reactor events for two seconds.
-The call spans the old idle deadline while remaining shorter than Y, as required by the supported configuration.

-After the reply the client waits three seconds without making another call.
+The client invokes a synchronous request that runs for three seconds while the servant processes reactor events.
+Multiple idle scans therefore fire while the request is being dispatched.
+The request must complete successfully because an active synchronous dispatch is not eligible for idle purging.

-The cache must still contain the connection: synchronous completion must refresh activity.
-It then waits up to Y+X+1 seconds for peer closure, checks the empty cache, reconnects with ping(), and shuts down.
+Completion refreshes transport activity before the active-request count returns to zero.
+The client verifies that the connection is still cached immediately after the reply, then waits up to Y+X+1 seconds for peer closure, reconnects with ping(), and shuts down.

-This replaces the old Y=1/two-second-servant scenario, which was outside the documented maximum-request-duration contract.
-The scanner can conservatively retain active input callbacks, but this test does not require overlong calls.
+Active-request tracking takes the transport cache lock only when transport idle expiry is enabled.
+With the default Y=0 configuration, request dispatch performs no active-request bookkeeping and acquires no additional cache lock.

 Run `perl run_test.pl`; use `-debug` or `-cdebug` for ORB logging.